tifui-alexandru/RISC-V-ROPgadget/README.md

 # RISC-V-ROPgadget

-Tool based on [ROPGadget](https://github.com/JonathanSalwan/ROPgadget) for parsing and ELF file and finding useful gadgets
+A tool based on [ROPGadget](https://github.com/JonathanSalwan/ROPgadget) for parsing an ELF file and finding useful gadgets.
+More details can be found [here](https://www.researchgate.net/publication/362166451_Bachelor's_Thesis_Return_Oriented_Programming_on_RISC-V).